 You’ve taken the plunge and registered for your first runDisney race.
 Now what?

-If you’re like us, you probably are a combination of excited, nervous and some uncertainty.
-Rest assured, you’ve made the right decision and will have a blast running around Disney property.
+If you’re like us, you are probably a combination of excited and nervous.
+Don’t worry – you’ve made the right decision and will have a blast running around Disney property.
 But, there are some important things to know before you head to the starting line.

-For more detailed thoughts, visit our review of the Star Wars Rival Run Half Marathon.
+For more detailed thoughts on our race experience, visit our review of the Star Wars Rival Run Half Marathon.
 We miss those Star Wars races.

 Hopefully you’re ready to wake up early on the morning of your race.
 Very, very early.
-Our half marathon race at Walt Disney World started at 5:30am and required runners staying at a Disney resort to be on a bus at 3:00am.
+Our half marathon race at Walt Disney World started at 5:30am and required runners staying at a Disney resort to be on a bus no later than 3:00am.
 Considering you don’t want to miss the transportation to the race, you’ll probably have to get up around 2:00am if you’re staying at a Disney hotel.

 Crazy, right?
 It takes a rare breed to do this kind of thing for fun.

-Excluding the kids races, all runDisney events require runners to maintain at least a 16 minute per mile pace.
+Excluding the kids races, all runDisney events require runners to maintain at least a 16-minute pace.
 That’s an important figure to remember as you’ll be at risk of being swept off the course if you fall too far behind the 16-minute pace.

 Keep an eye out for the balloon ladies, a group of women who maintain the 16-minute-per-mile pace during every runDisney run.
 You’re at risk of being removed off the course if they pass you up.

-The runDisney races all have unique themes such as Star Wars, classic Disney, Princesses and Wine and Dine.
+The runDisney races all have unique themes such as classic Disney, Princesses, and Wine and Dine, and more.
 We participated in a Star Wars run and had heard that most runners celebrate the theme with fun shirts and costumes.
 That really proved to be the case as it was rare to see someone in anything that wasn’t themed to the event.

 It’s also worth noting that the character lines during the race can take a significant amount of time.
 Make sure you keep an eye on your time before stopping as you don’t want to get swept waiting for a photo!

 We personally encountered this problem while preparing for the Star Wars Rival Run Half Marathon.
 The run, which occurred in early April, forced us to train during the cold winter months.
-That alone was a challenge, but it also proved impossible to prepare for the heat and humidity that would be waiting for us in Florida.
+That alone was a challenge, but it also made preparing for the Florida heat and humidity impossible.

 The temperature was 72 degrees on the morning of our run.
-Not too bad, we thought, but we had no clue how bad the humidity was going to be.
-That humidity was close to 90% and was a total shock to the system.
+Not too bad, right?
+Unfortunately, the humidity was close to 90% and was a total shock to the system.
 Things only got worse once the sun started coming up.
-We tried to use the increasingly-brutal heat and humidity as motivation to finish?
-Consider the day is only going to get hotter and you may find some extra pep in your step.
+We tried to use the increasingly-brutal heat and humidity as motivation to finish the race as quickly as possible.

 Florida’s climate can be a challenge all on its own.
 Be prepared and stay hydrated.
 Listen to your body and slow down if needed.

-Thanks to the format of the race, the opportunity to stop for photos and the risk of unfriendly weather, you should go into a runDisney race with the mindset that you’re there to have fun.
-Any records set should be viewed as a bonus.
+Thanks to the format of the race, the opportunity to stop for photos, and the risk of unfriendly weather, you should go into a runDisney race with the mindset that you’re there to have fun.
+Any personal records set should be viewed as a bonus.

-Remember – You’re in Disney!
+Remember that you’re in Disney!
 That’s a fact you can remind yourself if you’re enduring some grueling miles in the Florida heat.
-It’s also worth remembering you paid a hefty fee to race with runDisney, so you might as well soak in the experience and enjoy every moment of it.
+It’s also worth remembering you paid a hefty fee to race with runDisney, so you might as well soak in the experience and enjoy every moment.

 Your runDisney event will be over before you know it.
-And, if your experience is anything like our experience, you’ll be planning your next runDisney race before you even make it back to your hotel.
+And, if your experience is anything like our experience, you’ll be planning your next runDisney race shortly after crossing the finish line.